-Over the last years, interest rates have decreased significantly and hence, the yield earned on the assets has also decreased.
-In the past, this situation has led to a decrease of technical interest rates and consequently to increases in the premiums.
-Currently, the flexibility to react on interest rate changes has been limited by law Verwilghen II, which clearly defines the rules for possible premium adjustments.
+Over the last years, interest rates have decreased significantly, followed by a steep increase in 2022.
+However, the flexibility to react on interest rate changes has been limited by the Belgian law Verwilghen II, which clearly defines the rules for possible premium adjustments.